felipead/hungarian-lottery/README.md

 - Numbers should range from 1 to 90, inclusive.
 - The player's numbers must be distinct, i.e., the same line should not repeat any numbers.

-If a line from the file does not fit it any of these criteria, it will be SKIPPED and a warning will be printed in the standard output.
+If a line from the input file does not fit any of the above criteria, it will be SKIPPED and a warning will be printed in the standard output.

-The lottery picks should be specified in the standard input (`STDIN`) in the same format, and subject to the same validation, followed by a new line.
+The lottery picks should be specified in the standard input (`stdin`) in the same format, and subject to the same validation, followed by a new line.
 Example:

 ```